Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 ### Avoiding Rollbacks with Event Sourcing

-At this point its useful to consider why rollbacks are necessary.
+At this point it's useful to consider why rollbacks are necessary.
 They are necessary because HTTP requests can fail.
 Most mobile apps interact with a REST API over HTTP using several different endpoints.
 Oftentimes, these endpoints are backed by different services and databases - each of which can fail in different ways.

 Because mobile apps make so many _different_ requests, each of which can fail for _different_ reasons at _different_ times, responding to failed HTTP requests is very important.
 Of course, in this architecture, we respond to these request failures with rollbacks.